MUDE-2025/GA1.7/README.md

 You will also have a look at GNSS data.
 In the project repository on GitLab, you will find two data files for this assignment: `gnss_observations.csv`, and `insar_observations.csv`.
 The files consist of three columns, two for the dates and one for the observations.
 In the GNSS and InSAR files the observations are observed vertical displacements (units of m).

-> By Lina Hagenah, Delft University of Technology.
+> By Lina Hagenah and Sandra Verhagen, Delft University of Technology.
 CC BY 4.0, more info on the Credits page of Workbook.